"Why do you sit there like that?"

 Grab drinks with old friends (or make new ones!)

 Socializing at a local pub or tavern is a perfect way to sip away the day.
-Check out some live music P-2's Irish Pub or the Marketplace Pub and Deli.
+Check out some live music P-2's Irish Pub.
 Sample some local ales at Raquette River Brewing or try a world famous ADK Bloody Mary Tonic right at its birth place, The Trail's End Tavern.
 More of a traditionalist?
 Then pull up a stool for the classic favorite, pizza and beer, at Little Italy.
 Whatever you decide, please do me a favor...
 Big Tupper Brewing says it best right on their bottle: "Don't be dumb!!
 Drink responsibly!"

 Sign up for a cooking class